Boomslang: Description

-The average adult boomslang is 100–160 cm in total length.
+The average adult boomslang is 100–160 cm in total length (including tail).
 Some exceed 183 cm.
 The eyes are exceptionally large, and the head has a characteristic egg-like shape.
 Colouration is highly variable.
-Males are light green with black or blue scale edges, but adult females may be brown; this demonstrates as sexual dimorphism.
+Males are light green with black or blue scale edges, but adult females may be brown demonstrating sexual dimorphism.

 Weight varies from 175 to 510 g, with an average weight of 299.4 g.

 In this species, the head is distinct from the neck and the canthus rostralis is distinct.
 The pupil of the very large eye is round.
 The boomslang has excellent eyesight and often moves its head from side to side to get a better view of objects directly in front.
 The maxillary teeth are small anteriorly, seven or eight in number, followed by three very large, grooved fangs situated below each eye.
 The mandibular teeth are subequal.
 The body is slightly compressed.
-The dorsal scales are very narrow, oblique, strongly keeled, with apical pits, arranged in 19 or 21 rows.
+The dorsal scales, which are arranged in 19 or 21 rows, are very narrow, oblique, strongly keeled, with apical pits.
 The tail is long, and the subcaudal scales are paired.
 Ventral scales are 164–201; the anal plate is divided; and the subcaudals are 91–131.

 Geographic range

-The boomslang is endemic to sub-Saharan Africa.
-It is found in South Africa, Eswatini, Mozambique, Botswana, Namibia and north through sub-Sahara Africa.
+The boomslang is endemic to Sub-Saharan Africa, from The Gambia, Guinea, Senegal and most of Western Africa (including Benin, Cameroon, Ghana, Nigeria, Togo) through Central and Eastern Africa (Democratic Republic of the Congo, western Ethiopia, Kenya, South Sudan, Tanzania, Uganda).
+It is found across much of Southern Africa, in a wide array of habitats, with some of the species' densest populations being in Angola, Botswana, Eswatini, Malawi, Mozambique, Namibia, South Africa, Zambia and Zimbabwe.

 Habitat

 The boomslang is an excellent climber and is highly arboreal, living mainly in forested areas.
 D. typus lives in karoo shrubs, savannahs, lowland forests, and in grasslands.
-Boomslangs are not restricted to trees and can often be found on the ground to hunt, feed, or take shelter.
-They will occasionally hide underground when the weather is harsh.
+The boomslang is not restricted to trees and can often be found on the ground hunting, feeding, or taking shelter.
+It will occasionally hide underground when the weather is harsh.